Scripture and Tradition with Fr. Mitch Pacwa, SJ

 Scripture and Tradition with Fr.
-Mitch Pacwa, SJ Fr.
-Mitch, in his LIVE Bible Study, discusses how God’s revelation develops and grows throughout real human history, correlating to the moral developm…More
+Mitch Pacwa, SJ Join Fr.
+Mitch in his LIVE Bible Study as he discusses another way to find God’s presence in the world, which is to realize that God created everythin…More

 Scripture and Tradition with Fr.
 Mitch Pacwa, SJ